 - Purpose of the communication why do you need to communicate? - Target audience who are you communicating with? - What is your message what's the call to action? - How will you communicate?

-It's important to that sufficient time is allocated to promote the engagement process and encourage participation.
+It is important that sufficient time is allocated to promote the engagement process and encourage participation.

 Communicate with the Community